-No matter what any of us believes, we are right.
+No matter what you believe, you’re right.
 If you believe in ghosts then they are very real to you.
 If you don’t think they are real, then they are not…to you.

 The law of expectancy states that what you expect to happen will come to pass.
 If you expect to fail, you will find ways consciously or unconsciously to fail.
 If you expect to succeed you will find a way to succeed.
 Period.

-Somewhere, I believe, Neil Armstrong just dropped the mike.
+Somewhere, I believe, Neil Armstrong just dropped the mic.

 Identify and Investigate Limiting Beliefs.

-So now that you know that you can choose to believe anything, And in turn those beliefs will create you version of reality.
-What a wonderfully daunting task you now have of doing just that.
+So now that you know that you can choose to believe anything, and in turn, those beliefs will create your version of reality, what a wonderfully daunting task you now have of doing just that.

 This is where the rubber meets the road.
 This is where the magic happens.

 First we have to become aware of those limiting beliefs that have been holding us back for years.
-We have to train ourselves to hear that soft humming again.
+We have to train ourselves to hear that soft humming of the A/C unit in the background again.
 Mindful meditation coupled with the right questions is a perfect exercise for this.
 Keep in mind you are trying to go deep and shed light on thoughts that have been directing your “story” for a long time.

 Here are some questions to ask yourself: